What this benchmark measures

 We expose the harness to encourage other vendors to publish their numbers.
 The category needs a public reference, and the operator who reads competing benchmarks can compare like to like instead of glossy decks.

-Companion to MAIA’s 2026 Operational Ontology paper and Multi-Domain Fusion methodology paper.
-The benchmark is the third leg of the methodology: the ontology specifies the layer, the fusion paper specifies the architecture, and this benchmark specifies how to measure whether the architecture delivers.
+This benchmark is the third leg of MAIA's 2026 methodology sequence.
+The framing comes from The State of Operational Decision-Making.
+The architecture under test is specified in The Operational Ontology and extended for defence use in Multi-Domain Fusion at Sovereign Scale.
+The ontology specifies the layer, the fusion paper specifies the architecture, and this benchmark specifies how to measure whether the architecture delivers.